ctechfilmuniversity/lecture_eidp/02_scripts/itc_ws2021_05_variables_script.md

         step = step * -1;
     }
 }
 ```
+-->

 The r, g, b color system is notoriously difficult to control visually.
-Thankfully, there are several **color systems** which are easier to work with.
+Thankfully, there are several **color systems** which are easier for humans to work with. p5 offers RGB and HSB.

 ### Color Systems